Genie-Culturel/EscapeLifeCommon/README.md

 - **MessageBase.cs**: Abstract class that defines the common variables and functions of all message type.
 - **MessageBaseConverter.cs**: A Newtonsoft converter that allows to deserialize any message to its concrete message class.
-- **SetupMessage.cs**: Message sent to newly connected users with data relating to the state of the game.

 The Chat folder contains all the messages that will be displayed in the chat:
  - **EventMessage.cs**: Relating to a connection or disconnection of a certain user.
 (Server->Client)
  - **ImageMessage.cs**: An image sent as message in Base64.
 (All->All)
  - **TextMessage.cs**: Basic text message.
 (All->All)
  - **VideoMessage.cs**: A video sent as a URI.
 (Server->Client)

+The Connection folder contains all the messages that will be sent to answer a connection:
+ - **ConnectionFailedMessage.cs**: Sent to a user that tries to connect to a game that does not exists, is not valid or that is username is not valid.
+ - **ConnectionSuccessfulMessage.cs**: Sent to a user that connected successfuly with data relating to the state of the game.

 The Game folder contains all the messages relating to the development of the game:
  - **CoordinatesMessage.cs**: Current coordinates.
 (Client->Server)